I wish each and everyone of you happiness and prosperity in your career and personal life!

 By Pat Meehan

 I will tell you in advance that we had a winning season.
 I will also tell you that we played our last game of the season with the undefeated team in the league that had beaten us by 28 points in the 1st game of the season.
-I promised my kids that if they could beat this team on this final game I would take them all to a college basketball game.
+I promised my kids that if they could beat this team in this final game I would take them all to a college basketball game.
 Little did they know that I already had the tickets and had already planned to take them regardless of the outcome of the game.

 Long storey short, in each quarter the score went back and forth and the game was very close.
 With only 28 seconds left we hit two free throws and gained a 3 point lead.
 As the other team came down the floor, our defense was in place and with 12 seconds left, a player on the other team shot a 3-point attempt and made the shot and drew a foul from one of our players.
 Now the game was tied with 12 seconds left and the undefeated team was on the foul line for one shot.
 The tension mounted and the other team shot an “air ball” and we gained possession.
-Our point guard brought the ball quickly down court and passed to a forward who passed to Jimmy, my son, and he took the ball inside and made the layup.

 We had beaten the undefeated team of 17 players with our little 6 man team.
-In the story of David and Goliath, a very similar thing happened there.
+In the story of David and Goliath, a very similar thing happened.
 There is no impossible feat in 5th grade basketball or in anything we do in life.
 We all can rise to the occasion and be the victor if we believe in ourselves with the God given talents we have.
 It is amazing what lessons we can learn from 6 ten year old boys.
 It was a day I’ll never forget.

 Monday, July 19, 2010

-Was FDR a Hero or an Opportunist
+Was FDR a Hero an Optimist or an Opportunist?

 By Pat Meehan